Byron Young (linebacker)

-Byron Young (born March 13, 1998) is an American professional football linebacker for the Los Angeles Rams of the National Football League (NFL).
+Byron Young (born March 13, 1998) is an American professional football outside linebacker for the Los Angeles Rams of the National Football League (NFL).
 He played college football for the Georgia Military Bulldogs and Tennessee Volunteers.

 Early life

 Young attended Carvers Bay High School in Hemingway, South Carolina.
 Barely recruited coming out of high school, Young worked at Dollar General before walking on at Georgia Military College in 2020.

 College career

-Following one season at Georgia Military College, Young was ranked the number 10 Junior College prospect and committed to Tennessee over Ole Miss.
-Initially a backup in his first season at the University of Tennessee in 2021, Young started the last 8 games recording 46 total tackles and led the team with 5.5 sacks.
+Following one season at Georgia Military College, Young was the tenth-ranked Junior College prospect and committed to Tennessee over Ole Miss.
+Initially a backup in his first season at the University of Tennessee in 2021, Young started the last eight games recording 46 total tackles and led the team with 5.5 sacks.

 In the Volunteers Week 6 game against LSU in 2022, Young recorded 2.5 sacks and was named the Southeastern Conference (SEC) defensive lineman of the week for his performance.
-At the conclusion of the season he was named to the All-SEC first team.
+At the conclusion of the season, he was named to the All-SEC first team.